agarwal1999/Dice-Game/README.md

 # Dice-Game
-This is a simple interactive site which uses basis JavaScript and Document Object Model(DOM)
+This is a simple interactive site which uses basic JavaScript and Document Object Model(DOM)